[Advanced] Secondary Orbital Interactions – A Rationale For Why Endo Products Are Favored In The Diels-Alder Reaction

 In our last post, we noted that endo products tend to be favored over exo products in the Diels-Alder reaction.
 [We also introduced a quick-and-dirty rule for telling the difference between endo- and exo- products in the Diels-Alder.]

-The preference for endo over exo is especially curious since the endo products appear to be more sterically hindered.
+The preference for endo versus exo is especially curious since the endo products appear to be more sterically hindered.

 For example, here’s the Diels-Alder reaction of cyclopentadiene with maleic anhydride.
 The ratio of endo to exo products in this reaction is about four to one: